 Introducing six women.
 All alike in their ambition to maximise life.
 All excelling in different fields, be it law, music, or marketing.
-All very lovely
+Charlotte Williams

 People Have Said to Me ‘it’s a Pity You Are Blind’ and I’ve Said ‘no It’s a Pity That You Are Blind Too – Because You Can’t See What I Can’